static-frame/static-frame/doc/source/articles/freethread.md

 There are trade-offs: as apparent in these examples, single-threaded processing is slower on 3.13t (21.3 ms compared to 17.7 ms).
 There is known performance overhead in free-threaded Python; this is an active area of CPython development and improvements are expected in 3.14t and beyond.

-Further, while many C-extension packages like NumPy are now offering 3.13t pre-compiled binary wheels, the risk of thread contention or data races still exist.
+Further, while many C-extension packages like NumPy are already offering pre-compiled binary wheels for 3.13t, the risk of thread contention or data races still exist.
 StaticFrame's immutable data model removes many of these concerns.
 Now that all core dependencies have 3.13t wheels available, StaticFrame 3.2 is ready for free-threaded Python.

 <!-- StaticFrame has long leveraged immutable NumPy arrays, as well as the standard library `ThreadPoolExecutor` interfaces;  -->